 The road stretches out ahead of Maku and Mimi, the air smelling faintly of salt and sunscreen, the promise of the beach lingering just beyond the horizon.
-Just a few more minutes off driving until they arrive— GRRRRLLLLLMMMBLLL!
+Just a few more minutes of driving until they arrive— GRRRRLLLLLMMMBLLL!

 [Slumping dramatically against the steering wheel.]